davybrion/companysite-dotnet/content/blog/2009-03-entities-required-properties-and-properties-that-shouldnt-be-modified.md

 How often do you see entities mapped with getters and setters for every property, and only a default constructor (either added implicitly by the compiler or explicitly by a developer)?
-It's not really the best way to map entities, so i just wanted to show a better way of doing this.
+It's not really the best way to map entities, so I just wanted to show a better way of doing this.

 Consider the OrderLine entity.
 It has 4 required properties: Order, Product, UnitPrice and Quantity.
 It also has one optional property called DiscountPercentage.
 The Order and Product properties should never be changed after the OrderLine was created.
 It also has a database Id property which should never be changed either.